Technical Theatre I-IV & Facility Management

 Parents interested in joining our Theater Booster Club, please join our Remind group @3c9fa4

-NOTE: GISD Medical Form MUST BE TURNED IN ASAP FOR ALL OF MY STUDENTS
+NOTE: GISD Medical Form MUST BE TURNED IN ASAP FOR ALL TECHNICAL THEATER STUDENTS

-Class/Course InformationAll Technical Theatre Classes are based out of the PAC (The Klett Center for the Performing Arts at the furthest south end of the campus).
-Students should enter through the loading dock door at the back of the building for classes.All students will be expected to watch a live theatrical performance each nine weeks, and turn in a written critique of the technical elements.Technical Theatre I is an introductory course, letting students experience a variety of production aspects: scenic construction, lighting, sound, makeup, painting design, and facility management.
+Class/Course InformationWhile offically listed as in room 210, Technical Theatre Classes are primarily based out of the PAC (The Klett Center for the Performing Arts at the furthest south end of the campus).
+Students should enter through the loading dock door at the back of the building for classes.We will return to 210 when the facility is in use.
+This year will be slightly different due to the renovation of the PAC which is not slated to be finished until October, and of course, due to District and State guidelines on a response to the pandemic.All students will be expected to watch a live theatrical performance every nine weeks, and turn in a written critique of the technical elements.Technical Theatre I is an introductory course, letting students experience a variety of production aspects: scenic construction, lighting, sound, makeup, painting design, and facility management.
 The students become responsible for assisting in the care and maintenance of the facility and in the preparations for events.
-The goal for Technical Theatre I students is give them a greater awareness and appreciation for all the skill and effort that goes into producing live performances of all kinds!Technical Theatre II-IV continues the student's experience with greater involvement in performances, design, hosting of events and producing materials for design competitions like UIL, ITS and TETA's Designfest.
+The goal for Technical Theatre I students is to give them a greater awareness and appreciation for all the skill and effort that goes into producing live performances of all kinds!Technical Theatre II-IV continues the student's experience with greater involvement in performances, design, hosting of events and producing materials for design competitions like UIL, ITS and TETA's Designfest.
 Students are given the tools to grow in specialization, and are supported if they still want to try everything!
-Our goal is for advanced students to produce quality product that they can take pride in, skills that will continue to serve them, and confidence in their abilities.
+Our goal is for advanced students to produce a quality product that they can take pride in, skills that will continue to serve them, and confidence in their abilities.